ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
 - SQL statements are issued from a gateway node.
-- The gateway node locates and sends request to the node with the leaseholder replica.
+- The gateway node locates node with the leaseholder replica.
-- Since all read and write requests go through the leaseholder, it contains the latest, verified replica.
+- All read and write requests go through the leaseholder, it contains the latest, verified replica.
 The leaseholder simply sends back the requested data to the gateway node.
 @ulend
 @snapend